 Cyber-Trends – The Real Culprit

 The proliferation of the internet means the internet is equally important for smartphones or tablets as their power battery, without smart internet devices, is not smart.
-Children are connected 24/7 as they find internet connectivity everywhere be it in schools, hotels, restaurants, libraries and waiting rooms.
-More the connectivity, more the vulnerability of the data stored in the child’s favorite device
+Children are connected 24/7 as they find internet connectivity everywhere be it in schools, hotels, restaurants, libraries, and waiting rooms.
+More the connectivity, the more the vulnerability of the data stored in the child’s favorite device

 Today apps are not just apps but are the primary gateway to the world wide web.
 To commercialize many app developers incorporate ads into their software, the type of commercial is not age or ethnicity restricted but depends on the revenue a developer is receiving from the advertiser.
-Now children are growing early and try to play every other game, either they are safe for them or not.
+Now children are growing early and try to play every other game, whether they are safe for them or not.

 If you want to be smart for the real world, you don’t need smart intelligence, you just need smart devices, and the smartest technology that the world is and will be witnessing is IoT.

-Today we are not connected that way and witnessing millions of data-breaching disasters, what would happen if everything in the world would be connected digitally.
+Today we are not connected that way and witnessing millions of data-breaching disasters, what would happen if everything in the world would be connected digitally?

-Why Children’s data – The Commercial Incentive
+Why Children’s Data – The Commercial Incentive

-Many companies especially those that have a technology-based background like bus operators or cereal manufacturers use WiFi to encourage children-engagement; by offering opportunities that contain children’s usage in walled-garden to capture marketing data and enhance their marketing competencies.
+Many companies especially those that have a technology-based background like bus operators or cereal manufacturers use WiFi to encourage children’s engagement; by offering opportunities that contain children’s usage in walled-garden to capture marketing data and enhance their marketing competencies.
 This way app developers sell their apps and at the same time capture children’s data to exploit the children in the future.

 The other commodifiable ground, such companies are using to showcase their criminative skills, is the smart label.
-Now you see interactive, yet seemingly-smart toys, but falls back regarding security; such manufacturers are unwilling to pay for an additional cost of security.
+Now you see interactive, yet seemingly-smart toys, but fall back regarding security; such manufacturers are unwilling to pay for an additional cost of security.
 Some of the well-known toys transmit data in clear text and seriously parents are unaware of such details.

 There’s no way other than encryption to make your digital footprints and the job can’t be better done by any tool that protects your online identity.

-The concept of a data field child is normalizing with the passage of time, which turned the data more opaque, orphaned and highly vulnerable to further commodification.
+The concept of a data field child is normalizing with the passage of time, which turned the data more opaque, orphaned, and highly vulnerable to further commodification.